Yefeng0920/MA_interaction_tutorial/README.md

 > Siviter, H., Bailes, E. J., Martin, C. D., Oliver, T. R., Koricheva, J., Leadbeater, E., & Brown, M. J. (2023).
 Addendum: Agrochemicals interact synergistically to increase bee mortality.
 Nature, 617(7960), E7-E9.

-Therefore, we provide a step-by-step tutorial with analytical scripts on how to rigorously analyse multiple stressor effects (or, treatment effects in general) and their interactions using meta-analytical approaches.
+Therefore, we provide a step-by-step tutorial with analytical scripts on rigorously analyzing multiple stressor effects (or, treatment effects in general) and their interactions using meta-analytical approaches.

+# Credit

+If our paper and tutorial have helped you, please cite the following paper:

+> Yefeng Yang, Coralie Williams, Kyle Morrison, Jacob Bishop, Jinming Pan, Malgorzata Lagisz, Shinichi Nakagawa.
+Statistical issues in multiple stressors effects and their interactions.
+EcoEvoRxiv, 2024.

 ## Structure